Viktor200600/CV-html-css/README.md

-THis is my cv to aplly for a job
+This is my CV to apply for a job